-l· Housing Program Progress?
-Continue/Modify/Delete program on the City and provide information about the 's website, newsletter, through e-mail tising, and with brochures and handouts after counter.
+I Housing Program Progress?
+Continue/Modify/Delete program on the City e and provide information about the 's website, newsletter, through e-mail rtising, and with brochures and handouts after counter.
 This program is ongoing.
 Amend and continue.
-Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund Assistance & Housing Navigation Pursue additional fund Ongoing Livermore Housing Authority and Community & Economic Development Department General Fund This program is ongoing.
+Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund • Assistance & Housing Navigation Pursue additional fund ding to maintain the Section 8 Rental and enhance support for other rental Ongoing Livermore Housing Authority and Community & Economic Development Department General Fund This program is ongoing.
 City staff worked with the Livermore Housing Authority and nonprofit developers to apply project-based vouchers on City-sponsored affordable housing projects.
 In 2016 and 2017, the City provided 4 to 5 affordable workforce rental opportunities in the Station Square development for up to moderate Income households (120% AMI) through its Workforce Housing Program.
 The City also sold a fifth unit to Tri-Valley REACH for rental to persons with developmental disabilities.
 In 2019, the City secured 25 project-based vouchers for the Avance project through the Livermore Housing Authority.
 In 2020, the City worked with MidPen to encourage their implementation of eight HUD 811 funds for persons with disabilities.
-Continue. increase the amount income households, cassisted through the Se • Provide technic ng Authority (LHA) to maintain and/or of rental housing available to very-low as well as the amount of households ction 8 program: cal assistance with property acquisition rive assistance to the Advisory Board.
+Continue. increase the amount income households, a assisted through the Se • Provide technic ng Authority (LHA) to maintain and/or of rental housing available to very-low as well as the amount of households ction 8 program: cal assistance with property acquisition tive assistance to the Advisory Board.
 This program is ongoing.
 The City continued to coordinate with the Livermore Housing Authority as they plan to renovate their affordable apartment complexes Bluebell, Chestnut, and Las Posadas, and work on conversion of the Public Housing project, Leahy Square, through HUD's Section 18 program.
 Conversion of Leahy Square will provide the project with greater potential for Continue.

 ı Housing Program Progress?
 Continue/Modify/Delete • ovide capital funds as needed to the LHA tal housing owned and managed by the redevelopment and unit expansion in the future.
 Timeframe: Ongoing; monthly coordination meetings with LHA Responsible Agency: Community & Economic Development Department Funding: General Fund, Affordable Housing Fund, CDBG Quantified Objectives: n/a · of the Section 8 program to the unity, property owners, and possible This program is ongoing.
 Amend and continue.
-Continue to ac ation on LHA on City's website.
-Avertise the program through the City's brochures at the permit center and other.
-Timeframe: Update information as needed or annually Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a provide outreach to landlords about aim of increasing housing opportunities assistance.
+Provide information on LHA on City's website.
+Continue to advertise the program through the City's newsletter and brochures at the permit center and other public counters.
+Timeframe: Update information as needed or annually Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Support partners that provide outreach to landlords about voucher programs with aim of increasing housing opportunities for recipients of rental assistance.
 This program is ongoing.
 In 2017, the City worked in coordination with the other Tri-Valley cities on a landlord outreach event.
 Amend and continue.
 Timeframe: Ongoing; annual workshops and quarterly coordination with other cities Responsible Agency: Community & Economic Development Department Funding: General Fund Quantified Objectives: Collaborate to hold one annual outreach event for landlords.